oresttokovenko/oresttokovenko.github.io/_posts/2021-12-12-importing-multiple-files-pandas.markdown

 #### _Disclaimer_: All proprietary company data has been completely anonymized and replaced with randomly generated counterparts, to respect the stipulations outlined in my non-disclosure agreement

-First, you need to ensure all the files are in the same folder and are `.xlsx`
+As part of my role as a Data Analyst at Exempt Edge, I did a lot of data modelling and cleaning.
+Sometimes, we would receive up to fifty excel sheets from a client and would need to import that into our production database.
+To do this, I would use Pandas or sometimes Spark(for millions or rows) depending on the size.
+If the columns matched across all sheets I would then ensure all the files are in the same folder and the same file type (`.xlsx` in this case).

 {% highlight python %}
 import glob
 import pandas as pd
 import numpy as np

 # get file names
-path =r'/Users/oresttokovenko/Desktop/Client Data/EP Capital/Data/Aug_24_2021/Offerings'
+path =r'/Users/oresttokovenko/Desktop/client_data/client/Data/Aug_24_2021/Offerings'
 filenames = glob.glob(path + "/*.xlsx")

 filenames
-> ['/Users/oresttokovenko/Desktop/Client Data/Client/Data/Aug_24_2021/Offerings/placeholder_1.xlsx',
+> ['/Users/oresttokovenko/Desktop/client_data/client/Data/Aug_24_2021/Offerings/placeholder_1.xlsx',
-'/Users/oresttokovenko/Desktop/Client Data/Client/Data/Aug_24_2021/Offerings/placeholder_2.xlsx',
+'/Users/oresttokovenko/Desktop/client_data/client/Data/Aug_24_2021/Offerings/placeholder_2.xlsx',
-'/Users/oresttokovenko/Desktop/Client Data/Client/Data/Aug_24_2021/Offerings/placeholder_3.xlsx',
+'/Users/oresttokovenko/Desktop/client_data/client/Data/Aug_24_2021/Offerings/placeholder_3.xlsx',
-'/Users/oresttokovenko/Desktop/Client Data/Client/Data/Aug_24_2021/Offerings/placeholder_4.xlsx',
+'/Users/oresttokovenko/Desktop/client_data/client/Data/Aug_24_2021/Offerings/placeholder_4.xlsx',

 master_df = pd.DataFrame()
 for file in filenames: